dangarmat/dangarmat.github.io/_posts/2017-12-30-Calories-vs-Sleep.md

 I wanted to know if days I'm running on less sleep, I eat more to make up for it.
 Fortunately I have Fitbit data.
 Bottom line up front: I found no association between hours of sleep the night before and calories recorded the next day (p = 0.241, and see how a horizontal line would fit within the error ribbon above).
 In the process found a possible lever I could use, though.

+### Getting data

 Fitbit data currently can be [downloaded from one's user account](https://www.fitbit.com/export/user/data).
 This is limited to daily level data, and downloads of a month at a time.
 I reccomend the .xls format for easier processing in R.

 ![fitbit's download site](/images/fitbit01.png "fitbit's download site")

-These download as the date of export so I renamed them to each month
+These download named as the date of export so I renamed them to each month

 ![fitbit's downloaded data](/images/fitbit02.png "fitbit's downloaded data")